jjjjjjjjjjjjjjjjjjjj/silverstripe-php-web-storm-live-templates/README.md

 My collection of live templates for WebStorm and PhpStorm, following PSR-2, using PHPDoc, and utilizing PHP 5.4 array shorthand syntax.
 These templates do not attempt cover every field, variable, nor function, but are a collection of snippets that I frequently use in my daily work.
 Feel free to [open issues](https://github.com/janneklouman/silverstripe-phpstorm-live-templates/issues) to suggest additional templates.

 # Installation
 Download and place the template files inside your IDE's `templates/` folder.
 Where the folder is located depends on the version and type of IDE you are using.
-See [this IntelliJ article](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs) on where you'll find yours.
+Consult [this IntelliJ article](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs) on where you'll find yours if below table does not work.
-Example directory paths:

 |OS| Path
 |---|---|